Take Off / Go Around (TOGA) - Explained

 Acceleration Height (AH)

-The acceleration height is the altitude that the aircraft transitions from takeoff speed (V2+15/20) to climb out speed.
-This altitude is usually between 1000 and 1500 feet, but may be as low as 800 feet; however, can differ due to noise abatement, airline policy, or airport specifics such as obstacles, etc.
+Acceleration height is the altitude AGL that the aircraft transitions from the takeoff speed (V2 +15/20) to climb speed.
+This altitude is typically between 1000 and 1500 feet, but may be as low as 800 feet; however, can differ due to noise abatement, airline policy, or airport specifics such as obstacles, etc.

-The reason for acceleration height is to allow a safety envelope below this altitude should an engine problem develop after rotation; engines are set to maximum thrust, and the plane is pitched for V2 safety speed (V2+15/20).
+2. It enables a safety envelope below this altitude should there be an engine failure; engines are set to maximum thrust, and the aircraft’s attitude is set to maintain V2 safety speed (V2+15/20); and,

-Acceleration Height is altered in the CDU 'Init/Ref Index/Takeoff Ref Page (lsk4R) Accel HT ---- AGL'
+Acceleration height can be changed in the CDU (Init/Ref Index/Takeoff Ref Page (LSK-4—L) ACCEL HT ---- AGL).

 Practical Application

-• Dial into the MCP speed window the appropriate 'clean up' speed (reference the top bug on the speed tape of the PFD, usually 210-220 kias).
+4. Dial into the MCP speed window the appropriate 'clean up' speed (reference the top white-coloured carrot on the speed tape of the PFD, typically 210-220 kias);

-• Continue to retract flaps as per schedule.
+6. Continue to retract the flaps as per the schedule; and,

-• After flaps are retracted, engage automation (if wanted) and increase speed to 250 kias or as indicated by Air Traffic Control.
+7. After the flaps are retracted, engage automation (if wanted) and increase airspeed to 250 kias or as indicated by Air Traffic Control.

-NOTE: If the acceleration height has been entered into the CDU, the Flight Director bars will command the decrease in pitch when the inputted altitude has been reached - all you do is follow the FD bars.
+Note: If the acceleration height has been entered into the CDU, the flight director bars will command the decrease in pitch when the selected altitude has been reached - all you do is follow the flight director bars.

 Thrust Reduction Height (TRH)

 The main wear on engines, especially turbine engines, is heat.
 If you reduce heat, the engine will have greater longevity.
-This is why takeoff power is often time limited and a height established that thrust is reduced.
-The difference between takeoff thrust and climb thrust may only be a few percent, but the lowering of EGT reduces heat and extends engine life significantly.
+This is why takeoff power is often time limited and the thrust reduced at and a height AGL.
+The difference between takeoff thrust and climb thrust may vary only be a few percent, but the lowering of EGT reduces heat and extends engine life significantly.

-The thrust reduction height is where the transition from takeoff to climb thrust takes place.
-TRH can be altered in the CDU 'Init/Ref Index/Takeoff Ref Page 2/2 (lsk1R) Reduction AGL-- AGL'
+The thrust reduction height is the height AGL where the transition from takeoff thrust to climb thrust takes place.
+Acceleration height comes soon after.

 The height used for thrust reduction, not taking into account noise abatement, can vary and be dependent on airline policy.
 Typically it falls between 800-1500 feet AGL.